radarroark/xitdb-ts/README.md

 xitdb is an immutable database written in TypeScript.
+It is available [on npm](https://www.npmjs.com/package/xitdb).

 * Each transaction efficiently creates a new "copy" of the database, and past copies can still be read from.
 * It supports writing to a file as well as purely in-memory use.